ML4BM-Lab/SNMF-paper/data/README.md

 - `data/{dataset}/scripts/`: dataset-preparation scripts when applicable.
 - Other dataset-specific folders contain source files and generated intermediate outputs.

 Large data files are ignored by Git.
-Populate each `final/` folder from the Zenodo archive before running experiments.
+Populate each `final/` folder from the [Zenodo](<https://doi.org/10.5281/zenodo.18852117>) archive before running experiments

 Zenodo filename prefixes are preserved in each final dataset folder: